git town prepend

 \

 We are on the feature-2 branch.
-After running git prepend feature-1, our repository has this branch setup:
+After running git town prepend feature-1, our repository has this branch setup:

 main